Cloudxtreme/SurfShell/README.md

 `SurfShell_twitterHandle`|Your Twitter username without the `@` symbol.|`adamdehaven`
 `SurfShell_userAgent_iPhone5`|Browser User Agent set by the app running on an iPhone 5 (or future iPhones with a default `568` height.
 Useful if your web content is altered depending on device, screen size, etc.|`SurfShell_iOS_App_Tall`
 `SurfShell_userAgent_iPhone`|Browser User Agent set by the app running on an iPhone (not tall).
 Useful if your web content is altered depending on device, screen size, etc.|`SurfShell_iOS_App`
-`SurfShell_kTrackingId`|Google Analytics iOS App Tracking ID.
-If you have not yet set up a profile in Google Analytics, do so [now](https://developers.google.com/analytics/devguides/collection/ios/v2/#before_begin).|`UA-XXXXXXX-X`
+`SurfShell_GA_trackingID`|Google Analytics iOS App Tracking ID.
+If you have not yet set up a profile in Google Analytics, do so [now](https://developers.google.com/analytics/devguides/collection/ios/).|`UA-XXXXXXX-X`

 ## NOTES